24 Best Things to Do in Puebla, Mexico (+ Itinerary)

 I visited the church three times just to make sure I wasn’t missing anything as there are a lot of unique features.
 Plus!
 There are English explanations.

-12. Templo de la Compania de Jesus
+12. Pass By Templo de la Compania de Jesus

 Templo de la Campania